venkiganesh/My-portfolio/README.md

 # My-portfolio
-I have creates a amazing responsive website using bootstarp
+I have created a amazing responsive website using bootstarp